venky2350/Springboot-cicd-on-k8s/README.md

 ##Trouble Shooting:
 -------------------
-#1) Thanks for sharing.
-Your system has a conflicting Java environment:
+#1)system has a conflicting Java environment:

 🔍 Summary of current issue:
 java is pointing to OpenJDK 21